pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

   creditlink:
 ---

 This assignment will introduce you to OpenStreetMap feature tracing and tagging.
 You will also learn a little bit about open data formats and the print functionality in Mapbox Studio.
+The steps we'll take to contribute to OpenStreetMap effectively and collaboratively are as follows:

+1. Sign up as a contributor to OpenStreetMap
+  1. make an account
+  2. go through the iD Editor Walkthrough
+  3. practice tracing a building in State College
+2. Organize group mapping effort by assigning areas to specific contributors
+  1. identify your assigned area
+  2. select your area from a larger GeoJSON file
+  3. convert your assigned area data from GeoJSON to a GPX file
+3. Edit OpenStreetMap within your assigned area
+  1. display your assigned area as a GPX file in the iD Editor
+  2. begin tracing buildings within your area
+  3. tag buildings appropriately and square building polygons
+  4. regularly save edits
+4. Track progress by creating a before and after map with Mapbox Studio
+  1. create a Mapbox account
+  2. open the OSM Bright style in Mapbox Studio
+  3. reference provided coordinates/dimensions and generate a map of contributed data

+# 1. Become an OpenStreetMap Contributor

+The first thing we'll do is get acquainted to OpenStreetMap (OSM).
+Go to <a href="https://www.openstreetmap.org/user/new" target="_blank">https://www.openstreetmap.org/user/new</a> and make a new account.
+Once you've created an account, zoom to State College on the main map.
+Once you zoom in far enough, you'll be able to click "Edit" at the top of the page.

+This will bring you to the iD Editor.
+The first thing you'll see a a welcome box with an option to start a walkthrough of the editor's functionality.
+Do this now.

+Once

-# Tracing Assignments
+# 2. Tracing Assignments

 In the map below you can see State College divided into indivual sections by pink polygons.
-The dark grey shapes on the map show the `#building` layer from Mapbox Streets, a global vector tile source built and regularly updated from the OpenStreetMap (OSM) database.
+The dark grey shapes on the map show the `#building` layer from Mapbox Streets, a global vector tile source built and regularly updated from the OSM database.
 Any changes to OSM will be reflected on this map within minutes.
 As of January 24, 2015, many areas of the OSM database in State College could benefit from someone going through and tracing building outlines.
 We have assigned each section to a specific contributor.
 You will be using the OSM iD Editor to add building content in your assigned area.
 Explore the map by clicking on the pink shapes to see who was assigned to each section.

 <figure>
   <iframe src="http://aaronpdennis.github.io/geog467-osm-sc-assignments/" style="height:400px;width:100%;" frameBorder="0"></iframe>